By Cynthia Bailey MD.

 This is important to support skin barrier repair.
 It includes:

-- Using only gentle soaps and cleansers on eczematous skin,
+- Using only gentle soaps and cleansers on eczematous skin and be certain to rinse off all of the cleanser well.

 - Bathing and washing skin with cooler water temperature.
 Cooler water helps avoid stripping your natural skin oils.
 It also helps reduce inflammation (have you noticed how red skin gets on contact with hot water – that increased circulation brings the building blocks of inflammation aka eczema!)